Azure/Edge-infrastructure-quickstart-template/doc/Add-Site-Manager.md

 # Enale Arc Site Manager to manage your resources with physical location

 Go to `dev/sample/main.tf` and uncomment "Region Site manager parameters".
-In Arc Site Manager, only country information is required, if you would like to define any optional parameters.
-Feel free to add them into the module block.
+In Arc Site Manager, only country information is required, feel free to remove any other optional parameters you don't need.

 ```